Springer correspondence, hyperelliptic curves, and cohomology of Fano varieties: Cohomology of Fano varieties

-In this section we compute, as an application of our results, the cohomology of Fano varieties of $k$-planes in the smooth complete intersection of two quadrics in $\bP^{2n}$; we denote these Fano varieties by $\on{Fano}_{k}^{2n}$.
+In this section we compute the cohomology of Fano varieties of $k$-planes in the smooth complete intersection of two quadrics in $\bP^{2n}$.
+We denote these Fano varieties by $\on{Fano}_{k}^{2n}$.
 Note that $\on{Fano}_{0}^{{2n}}$ is the smooth complete intersection of two quadrics in $\bP^{2n}$.

 Let $\on{Gr}(k,n)$ denote the Grassmannian variety of $k$-dimensional subspaces in $\bC^n$.
 Let

 be the Poincare polynomial of $\on{Gr}(k,n)$.